University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - e.
 Includes informative comments
     - f.
 Is clear, concise and easy to understand

-2. Based on the results from your species classification analysis, what bacterial species do the 7 isolates belong to? **[4 marks]**.
+2. Based on the results from your species classification analysis, what bacterial species do the 7 isolates belong to? **[4 marks]**

 3. Summarise the main findings from your MLST analysis **[10 marks]**.
 Make sure you include the following information:
     - a.
 How many MLST STs are present?